toratommy/legacy-code-modernization/legacy-code-modernization.md

   ⎿  Compacted. ctrl+r to see full summary
 ```

-**What `/compact` Does:**
-- Intelligently summarizes conversation history rather than truncating
-- Preserves crucial project details, business rules, and requirements
-- Prioritizes code snippets and implementation details
-- Single command - no manual decisions needed
-- Maintains session continuity for ongoing work

 **Strategic Context Management for Large Codebases:**

 Managing context effectively is critical for complex legacy modernization projects.
 Here are the key strategies:

-- **Use `/compact` at natural breakpoints**: Run `/compact` after completing analysis of a major module, before starting transformation of the next component, or when moving from coding to testing phases
+- **Use `/compact` strategically**: Intelligently summarizes conversation history while preserving crucial project details and business rules.
+Run it after completing analysis of major modules or when moving between transformation phases
-- **Continuous Context Building**: No need to manually add files to context - Claude will explore your codebase as needed and automatically maintains awareness of your project structure
+- **Continuous Context Building**: Claude Code automatically explores your codebase and maintains awareness of project structure - no need to manually add files to context
-- **Incremental Migration Strategy**: Start with the most self-contained, business-critical modules.
+- **Incremental Migration Strategy**: Start with self-contained, business-critical modules.
 Each successfully modernized component provides context and confidence for the next phase
-- **Session Continuity**: Use `claude --continue` to automatically continue your most recent conversation, maintaining context across multiple work sessions that can span days or weeks
+- **Session Continuity**: Use `claude --continue` to automatically resume your most recent conversation, maintaining context across multiple work sessions spanning days or weeks

 ## Critical Limitations and Where Human Expertise Remains Essential